Seafood mislabelling: Species identification

 Because filleted fish are often visually indistinguishable, having lost their skin, fins, and other identifying marks, molecular methods provide the only means of exact identification of fish.
-Furthermore, visual taxonomic identification of specific animal species by those who are not expert taxonomists, even if they are identifying whole animals, is inaccurate and difficult.
+Visual taxonomic identification of specific animal species by those who are not expert taxonomists, even if they are identifying whole animals, is inaccurate and difficult.
 Three molecular targets to test for species identification exist: protein, DNA, and RNA.
 However, for forensic testing using DNA is considered to be more accurate (by increasing discriminating power).

 DNA testing provides a reproducible means of differentiating one species from another.
 DNA testing was originally developed using microsatellite regions that vary within a species, but do not readily change from generation to generation.
 DNA and RNA tests were further developed using DNA barcoding to differentiate different species of organisms from each other, while ensuring each organism within a species is properly grouped.
 Thus, using the barcode method, a lab can identify any species of fish, even without their visual characteristics, as long as the fish has previously been sequenced.